-On May 13, 2022, the Company made a claim against Michael Handelman, its former Chief Financial Officer, asserting that he misappropriated Company funds and shares of common stock, and failed to file the required SEC reports on Form 3 and Form 4 regarding each acquisition and disposition of the Company's common stock.
-The Company seeks monetary damages estimated at \$370,000; the return of shares of our common stock received without authorization and the disgorgement of any profits earned from the sale of those shares; a full accounting for all sums charged on the Company's debit card, with payment to the Company for any charges that cannot be demonstrated to have a corporate purpose; an order directing Mr. Handelman to make all filings required by Section 16(a) of the 1934 Act; an award of all sums and shares improperly issued to members of Mr. Handelman's family; and an award of the Company's attorneys' fees and any forum and arbitration fees.
-As a component of Mr. Handelman's contract with the Company, disputes shall be fully addressed and finally resolved by binding arbitration conducted by the American Arbitration Association (AAA) in New York City, New York, in accordance with its National Employment Dispute Resolution rules.
+On May 13, 2022, the Company made an arbitration demand upon Michael Handelman, its former Chief Financial Officer, asserting that he breached his fiduciary duty by misappropriating Company funds and shares of common stock, among other things.
+The Company seeks among other relief, monetary damages estimated at \$470,000; the return of 13,903 shares of our common stock received without authorization; and an award of the Company's attorneys' fees and any forum and arbitration fees.
+As a component of Mr. Handelman's contract with the Company, disputes shall be fully addressed and finally resolved by binding arbitration conducted by the American Arbitration Association (AAA).
 In connection with any such arbitration, the Company shall bear all costs not otherwise borne by a plaintiff in a court proceeding.
-The Company agrees that any decisions of the arbitration panel will be binding and enforceable in any state in which the Company conducts the operation of its business.
-In accordance with California Labor Laws, the Company has designated Los Angeles, California as the venue for this arbitration.
-The Company is waiting to receive a hearing date from AAA.